yuntaeseo/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. For `add` and `edit` connection commands, **when you use tag ID that does not exist**, the tag ID is still recorded.
-However, no tag is shown attached to the user until, and no error message is shown.
-Furthermore, if in the future a tag is created with that ID, it will then show up on the connection who originally has that tag ID.
-This issue will be fixed in a later version.

 --------------------------------------------------------------------------------------------------------------------